From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 Everything starts with the market.
 Not a Google search for "industry size" — a rigorous, multi-source market intelligence build that produces a defensible TAM/SAM/SOM framework.

-This phase consumes premium industry research reports, peer-reviewed research, regulatory landscape data, and competitive intelligence to produce bottom-up market sizing.
+This phase consumes premium industry research, peer-reviewed academic work, regulatory landscape data, and competitive intelligence to produce bottom-up market sizing.
 The output is not a single number.
 It is a structured model with named data sources, fit percentages per vertical, and scenario analysis (bull/base/bear) for SOM projections.
+For U.S. cybersecurity buyers, for example, the 2026 VerticalIQ industry profile documents global cybersecurity revenue of $183.1B in 2024, projected to reach $273.6B by 2028 at a 10.5% CAGR (VerticalIQ, 2026).
+That kind of anchor — not a ballpark estimate — is what makes a market model defensible.

 Key deliverables: TAM/SAM/SOM model, competitive landscape matrix, Porter's Five Forces analysis, SWOT grid, vertical prioritization framework, 5-year SOM projections.

 Without Phase 01, every subsequent phase is building on opinions instead of evidence.
-This is the foundation — and it is the phase most firms skip or shortcut.
+This is the foundation — and it is the phase most firms skip or shortcut Sagentix Phase 01 Market Intelligence, 2026.

 Phase 02: Value Proposition Design